Source: Royalty-free stock photo ID: 250313509, Shutterstock

 There were losses of revenue and costs associated with protecting their IT systems as well as managing the potential risk of the data being used to exploit the accessed information.

 If you suffer a hack, your insurance can help you manage the costs associated with the loss.
 Front Row's office insurance policy includes $10K to cover a hack, at no additional cost.
-If you'd like more coverage than $10K, consider cyber liability insurance.

 How can workplace insurance/office insurance help arts organizations?